danielsaidi/DeckKit/README.md

 # DeckKit

-DeckKit is a SwiftUI SDK that lets you build deck-based apps with ease.
+DeckKit is a SwiftUI library that makes it easy to create deck-based apps.
 It has a `DeckView` that can render any list of items, with support for swipe gestures, edge swipes, shuffling, etc.

 <p align="center">
     <img src="Resources/Demo.gif" width=300 alt="Demo video" />